-Allahabad tourism place is Allahabad city situated in uttar pradesh, India.
-Many tourist places is in Allahabad.
-The kumbh mela is famous mela of Allahabad.
+Prayagraj is the new name of Allahabad, Prayagraj or Allahabad tourism place is Prayagraj city situated in uttar pradesh, India.
+Many tourist places is in Prayagraj.
+The kumbh mela is famous mela of Prayagraj.
 The city was originally named as Prayag or the place of offerings and is revered as one of the most important pilgrim spot for the Hindus in India.
 The city is a home to a confluence known as the triveni and is the meeting point of the Ganges, Yamuna and Saraswati rivers of India.
 The city is also the second oldest city in India with its origins traced back to the Vedic Period.
-The city was named to Allahabador Ilahabad by the Mughal Emperor Akbar in 1583 which literally means the Garden of Allah in Urdu.

 The place has been mentioned in the ancient texts of the Vedas as the place where Lord Brahma organized a sacrificial ritual.
 Known to be one of the major pilgrim spots and a booming economic center in India